 You can of course create the script by hand, but a convenient way is to create a SQL script in the SQL Commander, and - when you are satisfied that it works as expected - generate the command line version for scripting it, including all connection details (see Generating a Command From SQL Commander for more info).

 Exporting in Windows

-The following shows how to export data to a CSV file and then send that data to an mail address.
+The following shows how to export data to a CSV file and then send that data to an e-mail address.
 The following description assumes the scripts are located on the host/computer running the Microsoft Windows Task Scheduler.
 The CSV file is sent as an attachment in an email message.
-The script files referred in this section are attached to this article.
+The script files referred to in this section are attached to this article.

 To adopt the example scripts you would need to

 - Edit the file export.sql to export the data of your choice.
 Edit the file in the DbVisualizer GUI.
 There you can also do a test run.

 - Edit the runDbVis.vbs.The following line of runDbVis.vbs does call the DbVisualizer Command Line interface dbviscmd.bat using the named connection H2 and running the sql file report.sql.
 Note the "0" at the end represents the intWindowStyle parameter and means that no window will be shown when running the script.
 Set it to "1" when debugging.
 For more information about the Run method see Microsoft DocumentationSpecifically, you will need to

 strReturn = oShell.Run ("""C:\Program Files\DbVisualizer\dbviscmd.bat"" -connection H2 -sqlfile C:\Users\ulf\Desktop\vbs\export.sql", 0, true)